jcharistech/Jorm.jl/README.md

 ### Contributing

+Contributions are welcome.
-Contributions are welcome Please open an issue or pull request on the [Jorm.jl GitHub repository](https://github.com/jcharistech/Jorm.jl).
+Please open an issue or pull request on the [Jorm.jl GitHub repository](https://github.com/jcharistech/Jorm.jl).

 ### License